 As a pet groomer, you love your company — after all, where else can you give stunning makeovers to man’s best friend day in and day out?
 The question is, do you have the necessary grooming products to bring in more barks (and thus more bucks) in the new year?

-We’ve compiled a guide to the 9 leading grooming products you need to avoid losing clientele and, thus, ultimately reach your salon goals in 2018.
+We’ve compiled a guide to the 9 leading grooming products you need to avoid losing clientele and, thus, ultimately reach your salon goals.
 Let’s get started!

 One of the staple grooming products you need for your salon in the new year is a natural bristle brush.